 - Use generators and other gas powered equipment away from windows.
 Never fire up a generator or gas powered machinery indoors.

 - Do not try to walk, drive or swim through flood waters.
 It only takes six inches of fast-moving water to knock you down, and a foot of water to sweep away your vehicle.

 After the storm

 Again, most of our post-hurricane writings here have dealt with the damage that leads to hurricane claims.
-PA, NJ and FL residents who have just weathered a major storm first need to make sure they’re safe before they worry about their homes.
+PA and NJ residents who have just weathered a major storm first need to make sure they’re safe before they worry about their homes.
 That means: